PAPER TRAIL | REGISTRY OF OPPOSITION TO CONVENTION CENTER | DH SECTION

-VILNIUS—The following is a reprint of the article published on 2 July 2016 in Yated Ne’eman.
-The title refers to the accompanying illustration which considers the views of the many thousands of Jews buried at Piramónt, Vilna’s old Jewish cemetery in the Šnipiškės (Shnípishok) district, in active use from the fourteenth to the nineteenth centuries.
+VILNIUS—The following is a reprint of the article published on 2 July 2016 in Yated Ne’eman, authored by the eminent scholar, Professor Bernard Fryshman.
+The title refers to the accompanying illustration which considers the views of the many thousands of Jews buried at Piramónt, Vilna’s old Jewish cemetery in the Šnipiškės (Shnípishok) district, in active use from the fifteenth to the nineteenth centuries.
 See also background to the article, PDF of the original article, the catalogue of international opposition, the paper trail, the DH section, and our editor’s summary of the issue published in December 2015 in The Times of Israel.

 Now We Know

 After more than a year of delay, obfuscation and diversion, the Lithuanian government has admitted it will be driving piles in the old Shnipishok Jewish cemetery in Vilnius.
 It will be excavating for sewers, heating ducts and water supply pipes to renovate a 1970 desolate building standing in the middle of the cemetery at a cost of $25 million.
 There was no formal announcement.
 Rather, there was an exchange of correspondence between the London based Committee for the Protection of Jewish Cemeteries in Europe (CPJCE) and Rimantas Vaitkus, the first Deputy Chancellor of the government of the Republic of Lithuania.
 CPJCE and the Lithuanian government, in this exchange of letters dated May 5 and May 12, 2016, speak of “earth movement,” which means massive bulldozers digging trenches.